material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 1: Create a Scheduler

 Schedulers are cheap and easy to create.
-Many Schedulers may exist in an application.
+Many schedulers may exist in an application.
 Let's create one.

-    Scheduler = Scheduler()
+    scheduler = Scheduler()

 ![](../../_assets/LifeOfAPlan-step1.svg)